gardnerdev/ratelimiter-leakybucket/README.md

 # Task

-Implement the leaky bucket algorithm with known capacity  of the bucket (constant) and rate_limit - total number of requests that can land in a bucket.
+Implement the leaky bucket algorithm with known capacity  of the bucket - rate_limit - total number of requests that can land in a bucket.

-The bucket is leaking with constant rate.
+The bucket is leaking with constant rate (consumption rate).

 Whenever a new request gets in, the algorithm performs the following actions: